WebOfTrustInfo/rwot1-sf/draft-documents/smart-signatures.md

 To produce a signature for a given message, a signature generation function takes as inputs a private key and the message to be signed.
 A reader can verify the signature with a known public key, which is linked to that unknown private key.
 This is done by a signature verification function that uses the public key, the signature, and the signed message as inputs.

 Traditional signature systems are very powerful on their own, as one can verify a signature without being able to produce it.
-However, these longstanding cryptographic systems are very limited in scope.
+However, these longstanding cryptographic systems are also limited in scope.

 ### Bitcoin Scripting

 Bitcoin contains a fairly advanced authorization system.
-Every transaction in Bitcoin has a set of recipients, where each of the recipients is actually a script that outlines the conditions under which the coins can be spent at a future date.
+Every transaction in bitcoin has a set of recipients, where each of the recipients is actually a script that outlines the conditions under which the coins can be spent at a future date.
 These scripts are the equivalent of challenges.
 Anyone who can meet the conditions outlined by the script is granted access to spend the funds.

 These scripts can be very powerful and support various levels of complexity: